glouppe/dats0001-foundations-of-data-science/course-syllabus.md

 # Exam

-- Data science study to do at home.
+- Data science analysis to do at home.
+- Short oral exam to explain your analysis.

 ---